Conformality of Minimal Transversals of Maximal Cliques: The clique-dual of a graph

 The importance of the clique-dual operation for the study of CDC graphs follows from the fact that the class of CDC graphs is closed under taking the clique-dual.

 \begin{proposition} Let $G$ be a CDC graph.
 Then the clique-dual $G^c$ is also a CDC graph.
 Furthermore, $G^{cc} = G$. \end{proposition}

 \begin{proof} Since $G$ is a CDC graph, the clique hypergraph $\C(G)$ is dually conformal, implying, by \Cref{Sperner-conformal}, that $\C^d(G) = \C(G^c)$.
-Since the clique hypergraphs are Sperner, the above equation also implies that $\C(G) = \C^d(G^c)$.
+Since the clique hypergraphs are Sperner, the above equation and the fact that $\mathcal{H}^{dd} = \mathcal{H}$ for every Sperner hypergraph $\mathcal{H}$ (see, e.g.,~\cite{zbMATH03400923,zbMATH01859168,zbMATH05852793}), imply that $\C(G) = (\C^d(G))^{d} = (\C(G^c))^{d} = \C^d(G^c)$.
 Hence, the dual of the hypergraph $\C(G^c)$ is conformal, showing that $G^c$ is a CDC graph.
 The above equation implies that the minimal clique transversals of $G^c$ are exactly the maximal cliques of~$G$.
 Consequently, we have $G^{cc} = G$. \end{proof}

 However, there exist (non-CDC) graphs $G$ with $G^{cc}\neq G$.
 For example, if $G$ is the $5$-cycle, then $G^c$ and $G^{cc}$ are the complete graph and the edgeless graph on $5$ vertices, respectively (we refer to \Cref{ex:C5} for more details).